3mcd/byda/README.md

 * work cross browser and cross platform,

 * be optimized for mobile platforms,

+* cache flashes in memory to improve performance,

 * and stay < 5k in size.